Team-Glare/calorieApp_server/CONTRIBUTING.md

   ## Reporting Bugs

-  This section guides you through submitting a bug report for SE Group 26.

-  When you are creating a bug report, please ensure that you include as many details as possible to understand the issue.
+  Reporting a bug will benefit the repository's community and maintainers.Before reporting an issue, make sure that it is correct and that you have all of the necessary information.
+For creating any bug report, please fill out [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+This template will give us necessary information to help solve a bug faster.

   ## Before submitting a Bug Report